-The City's Urban Forest Management Plan (UFMP) was developed with the purpose of increasing urban forest management effectiveness and efficiency, improving tree health and diversity, minimizing risks to the public and maximizing the benefits provided by a healthy and sustainable urban forest.
+The City's Urban Forest Management Plan was developed with the purpose of implementing effective and efficient management of the urban forest, improving tree health and diversity, minimizing risks to the public and maximizing the benefits provided by a healthy and sustainable urban forest.
 The policies in this section assist with the implementation of the UFMP and provide guidance related to the protection and planting of trees in all areas of the city.